camsaul/humane-are/README.md

 (is (is (= "metabase.com" (u/email->domain "cam@metabase.commm"))))
 ```

-as well. `are` automatically wraps the assertions in its macroexpansion in `is`, so by including one ourselves as well
+as well. `are` automatically wraps the assertions in its macroexpansion in `is`, so by including an `is` ourselves
 we're actually getting `(is (is ...))`.
 This is generally the wrong thing to do.
 At best you're just doing an extra
-assertion everywhere where one has borderline meaningless output when it fails, but at worst you can wind up with
+assertion everywhere, where one has borderline meaningless output when it fails; at worst you can wind up with
-tests that used to pass suddenly no longer passing in ways that are prone to make you pull your hair out.
+tests that previously passed suddenly no longer passing in ways that are prone to make you pull your hair out.

 Suppose you've defined a `is` custom assertion method.
-If you tweak it and it stops returning a logically truthy value
+If you tweak it so it stops returning a logically truthy value
 when the test passes, you can wind up with mystery test failures in places that use it:

 ```clj